CryptoSingh1337/todo-list/README.md

 # Todo-List
 This is a Java application created using Java-FX 11.

+### Features:
+1. User can add new Todo Item, edit and delete the Todo Item.
+2. Display Todo Items on the basis of Deadlines.
+3. Display the color of the Text according to the deadline.
+4. Able to save all the item at the time of exit and reinititalize TodoList at the time of launching.

 ### Requirements:
 1. JDK -11 or above.
 2. JavaFX 11.0.2 or above.